linsomniac/spawk/README.md

       by default at the end of the pipeline or only on demand.
 Does "Continue" trigger default output and what is the way to break pipeline in the converse way?
 Maybe deliberately calling the outputter then Continue?
+    - Come up with new name for "line" in eval, is it "record", "row"?
+      Use that throughout?